 - Postdoctoral Fellow, Archaeology & Engineering, Brown University, 2008-2011

 - M.Phil, Archaeology and Heritage Management, University of Cambridge, 2003

 Awards and grants

-College of Liberal Arts and Sciences Teaching Award, 2016
+- Teaching Award, College of Liberal Arts and Sciences, 2016

-- The Archaeological History of Montserrat, West Indies. (book co-authored with John F. Cherry), Oxbow, Oxford. forthcoming, January 2020.
+- The Archaeological History of Montserrat in the West Indies (book co-authored with John F. Cherry), Oxbow, Oxford, 2020

-- Contemporary Archaeology and the City: Creativity, Ruination, and Political Action. (book edited with L. McAtackney), Oxford University Press, 2017.
+- Contemporary Archaeology and the City: Creativity, Ruination, and Political Action. (book edited with Laura McAtackney), Oxford University Press, 2017

-- For a complete list of publications see: https://wayne.academia.edu/KrystaRyzewski
+- For a complete list of publications see: wayne.academia.edu/KrystaRyzewski